ZackDev/zackdev.github.io/_posts/2020-02-22-Fermi-Paradox-The-Alien-Perspective.md

 Let's assume that there are extraterrestrial species that have figured out that we are here.
 Would aliens show themselves to us?
 Our home galaxy, the *Milky Way* is between 150.000 and 200.000 light-years in diameter.
 Like we are not on the edge of the galaxy, we assume too that the *others* also are not at the opposite edge.
 Generously halving the distance to 75.000 light-years, a *expeditionary fleet* cruising at light-speed would, well, take 75.000 years to arrive here.

+Would it be wise to investigate a signal that is 75.000 years old?
+The chances are high that the discovered civilization has gone extinct while traveling there.

 [home](https://zackdev.github.io/)